 What are the highlights?

 Launching a phone in 2022 is no mean feat – challenger brands can struggle to impact a market saturated with heavyweights like Apple and Samsung.
 But the Nothing team believes it has some stand-out qualities.
 One of those is a relatively good price point; the phone retails at around £400.
-Another appealing feature is an element of playfulness – as the prevailing philosophy is that phone roll-outs have become a slightly stale, monotonous affair.
+Another appealing feature is an element of playfulness – as the prevailing philosophy is that phone roll-outs have become slightly stale, monotonous affairs.
 “We think there’s an opportunity to have a bit of fun and to have some optimism,” says Bates.
 “The future will be about more than just incremental, utilitarian improvements.”

 Bates is enthusiastic about being part of a young and developing team in London.
 The launch party for Phone (1) was at the studio, which the team had only recently moved into.
 It’s also been notable to start a tech studio in London, which is short on mobile companies.
 In fact, Nothing Phone (1) is the first British smartphone released in over five years.
 “There are obviously amazing design consultancies in London, and some great in-house teams in the UK, but we do slightly stand out in this area,” Bates adds.